MrSzasz/FullStack_Notes-app/README.md

 ## Usage

 Open your browser and navigate to `http://localhost:3000` to access the app.
-Click on the + button to create a new note, then save it.
+Click on the `+` button to create a new note, then save it.
-Now you can edit and delete the note clicking the note itself, if you want to edit just edit the text and save it, if you want to delete it just click on _Delete note_.
+Now, you can edit and delete the note by clicking on the note itself.
+If you want to edit, just modify the text and save it.
+If you want to delete it, click on `Delete note`.
-You can find your note typing some text inside it on the search bar.
+You can find your note by typing some text inside the search bar.

 ## API Endpoints